mgo-tec/EasyWebSocket_SPIFFS/README.md

 My Blog: https://www.mgo-tec.com
 # Change log:

+(1.48)
+*Added a color picker (for Android, Windows 10) library that selects the RGB color code for determining colors in the browser.
+*Added a library that automatically obtains the local IP address and an HTML header division file accompanying it.
+*Updated the HTML header file and increased the information size of WebSocket communication status display.
+*Other minor modifications

+-NEW class-
+Color_Picker
+EWS_Dev_AutoLIP_HandShake_str

 (1.45)
 A watchdog timer of ESP8266 to create a grace period to operate, has been added here and there yield ().
 As a result, I think the operation is stable.